alialkhatib/alialkhatib.github.io/_drafts/2020-05-01-digital-contact-tracing.md

 The spaces and the people we should be most concerned for, and paying the most attention to, won't show up in a digital contact tracing system like any of the ones proposed so far.

-*Digital contact tracing staggeringly misses the point of care that we should be most concerned with.
-It boggles the mind how it even came to this, but it should go no further.*
+*Digital contact tracing staggeringly misses the point of care that we should be most concerned with.*

 #### This system's exclusions will decisively undermine its accuracy and endanger everyone